samuelhbne/vpn-launchpad/README.md

 NOTE: Please run "docker-vlp.rspi" instead of "docker-vlp" on Raspbian (Raspberry Pi 1,2,3)

-## Running launchpad without Docker (deprecated):
+## Running vpn-launchpad without Docker (deprecated):
-If you are running Linux or Mac OSX and already got awscli, ssh, netcat and bash installed, you can also run launchpad directly without Docker.
+If you are running Linux or Mac OSX and already got awscli, ssh, netcat and bash installed, you can also run vpn-launchpad directly without Docker.
 Launchpad will touch the AWS config from $HOME/.aws in this circumstance.
 So watch out if you have other applications that share the same configuration.

-Instructions for running launchpad without Docker.
+Instructions for running vpn-launchpad without Docker.

 ```
 $ wget https://github.com/samuelhbne/vpn-launchpad/archive/master.zip